WhiteflagProtocol/whiteflag-java/docs/md/errors.md

 * `WfException`: used by the `org.whiteflagprotocol.java` to indicate errors to other software components while processing WHiteflag data
 * `WfCoreException`: used internally by the `org.whiteflagprotocol.java.core` package for incompatibilities with the Whiteflag specification
-* `WfCryptoException`: used internally by the `org.whiteflagprotocol.java.crypto` package for incompatibilities with the Whiteflag specification
+* `WfCryptoException`: used internally by the `org.whiteflagprotocol.java.crypto` package to wrap cryptographic errors
-* `WfUtilException`: used internally by the `org.whiteflagprotocol.java.util` package to wrap error thrown by other packages
+* `WfUtilException`: used internally by the `org.whiteflagprotocol.java.util` package to wrap utility errors

 Software using the library should typcially only expect the `WfException` class to be thrown.
 The other error classes are primarily used internally.